What are Azure Durable Functions

 • Function version 1.x supports F# script.

-• The durable function version 2.2.2 is supported with PowerShell, and it supports the Azure function version 3.x, which is currently in Public Preview.
+• PowerShell supports the durable function version 2.2.2 and the Azure function version 3.x, which is currently in Public Preview.

 Main Components for Durable Functions

-You can consider the below concepts as the main components for Durable Functions.
-Those play a vital role while working with the Azure Durable Function
+The concepts below are the main components of durable functions.
+They play a vital role when working with the Azure Durable Function.

 • Orchestrator Client